“BIRTH OF PHARAOH” CHAPTER 6

 The cold wind blew in from the aftermath of the hurry.

-Not that I mind being proven a girl, but he really made a show of calling me lazy, too.
+Not that I minded being proven a girl, but he really made a show of calling me lazy, too.

 The disgusting show over, it was, in the end, how I remembered everything.
-In the moment of pain, I recalled all the scales and positions and glances that I needed from my old training days, and, frankly, the ordeal helped me in the long run and I don’t mind ever saying it is so.
+In this moment of complete pain, I recalled all the scales and positions and glances that I heeded well during my old Na’ Halien training days.
+If he hadn’t struck, I might have forgotten.
+The ordeal helped me in the long run.
+I don’t mind ever saying so.

 ETG was fun.

-The more The Slave and his friends clamored for blood, and took it everywhere they found it, the more all the pompous speeches about dignity and friendship and honor—everything else I’d learnt so well as poetry in youth—it all returned, and so I spoke with that in mind.
-And I was lively every time from that point moving forward, until now, it seems.
+The more The Slave and his friends clamored for blood, and took it everywhere they found it, the more all the pompous speeches about dignity and friendship and honor—everything else I’d learnt so well as poetry in youth—it all returned to me, and so I spoke with all that wondrous nomenclature in mind.

-“This fighting spirit I contain, well, with it I spit a cold shower of lightning turds up inside the anal chambers of everything storming my regime,” I said to him, close to the sunset of the White Queen’s reign (a dame we both scarcely knew all that much about).
+“This fighting spirit I contain, well, with it I spit a cold shower of lightning turds up inside the anal chambers of everything storming my regime,” I said to him, close to the sunset of the White Queen’s reign (a fair damsel we both kept on good terms with but scarcely knew all that much about).

 And that, as they often chant in unison in the Ever World, is that.